Important

 st.experimental_memo.clear()

-elements in cache-decorated functions Replay static
+Replay static st elements in cache-decorated functions

-elements.
+Functions decorated with @st.experimental_memo can contain static st elements.
 When a cache-decorated function is executed, we record the element and block messages produced, so the elements will appear in the app even when execution of the function is skipped because the result was cached.

-command, which will be replayed when the function is skipped because the result was cached.
+In the example below, the @st.experimental_memo decorator is used to cache the execution of the load_data function, that returns a pandas DataFrame.
+Notice the cached function also contains a st.area_chart command, which will be replayed when the function is skipped because the result was cached.

 import numpy as np